haresfaiez/haresfaiez.github.io/_posts/2022-03-13-why-do-we-build-software.md

 It all started when the quinqueremes took over the Mediterranean.
 The Greeks tried to model human reasoning.
 They laid the foundation of logic.
-Leibniz, Bool, Hilbert, and many others later, starting from those foundations, made the progress toward higher-order logic.
+Leibniz, Bool, Hilbert, and many others later made the progress toward higher-order logic.
-But, None of these advancements mirror human reasoning.
+But, none of these advancements mirror human reasoning.

 Charles Babbage and Ada Lovelace, on the other side of Europe, wanted also to imitate human reasoning.